Edmund Hayes (judge): Life

-He was the eldest son of William Hayes of Millmount, County Down.
+Hayes was birn in 1804, the eldest son of William Hayes of Millmount, County Down.
 He was educated at the Belfast Academical Institution, and in 1820 entered Trinity College Dublin, where he proceeded B.A. in 1825, and LL.B. and LL.D. in 1832.
-In 1827 he was called to the Irish Bar and joined the north-eastern circuit, but subsequently transferred himself to the home circuit.
+In 1827, he was called to the Irish Bar and joined the north-eastern circuit, but subsequently transferred himself to the home circuit.